Dual-induced multifractality in online viewing activity: Introduction

 \section{Introduction}

-Difficulty usually emerges from the characterization and understanding of complex systems, since we cannot split a complex system into several simpler subsystems without tampering its dynamical properties~\cite{Kantelhardt2009}.
-To address this difficulty, researchers have to turn to analyze their macroscopic properties.
-Time series analysis is a good case in point because the behavioral evolution of a complex system is characterized by its output records restricted to time scale.
+It is difficult to characterize and understand complex systems because splitting a complex system into simpler subsystems changes its dynamical properties \cite{Kantelhardt2009}.
+Thus researchers focus on macroscopic properties, e.g., analyzing a time series in which the behavioral evolution of a complex system is characterized by output records restricted by time scale.
+Output records from real-world complex systems, e.g., stock price fluctuations \cite{Stanley1995}, heart rate variations \cite{Peng1993,Liebovitch1999a,Ivanov1999,Ivanov2001,Ivanov2009}, and inter-spike intervals \cite{Liebovitch1999b,Liebovitch2001,Bedard2006}, usually follow a non-Gaussian probability density function (PDF) and involve fractal dynamics.

-Human activity is deemed as a typical complex system, of which several macroscopic properties have been unveiled recently via time series analysis (e.g., detrended fluctuation analysis, DFA~\cite{Bunde2000,Peng1994,Kantelhardt2001}).
-For examples, the periodicity is found in diverse human activities, such as web surfing~\cite{Gonccalves2008}, online game log-in~\cite{Jiang2010}, task submission to linux server~\cite{Baek2008} and purchasing in E-commerce~\cite{Dong2013}; the long-term correlation, commonly behaving in many physical, biotic, economic and ecological systems~\cite{Peng1992,Peng1993,Koscielny-Bunde1998,Makse1995,Makse1998,Liu1999,Cai2006,Cai2009,Rozenfeld2008}, is also discovered in human interactive activity and positively increased with activity level~\cite{Rybski2009}.
+Human activity is itself a complex system.
+Time series analysis, e.g., detrended fluctuation analysis (DFA) \cite{Peng1994,Bunde2000,Kantelhardt2001}, has recently discovered several macroscopic properties in human activity.
+For example, a periodic pattern has been found in such human activities as Internet surfing \cite{Gonccalves2008}, online game logins \cite{Jiang2010}, task submissions to a Linux server \cite{Baek2008}, and e-commerce purchases \cite{Dong2013}.
+Long-term correlations found in many physical, biological, economic, and ecological systems \cite{Peng1993,Peng1992,Koscielny-Bunde1998,Makse1995,Makse1998,Liu1999,Cai2006,Cai2009,Rozenfeld2008,Rybski2010EPL} have also been found in human interactive patterns, and these long-term correlations become strong as the human activity level increases \cite{Rybski2009}.